wp-plugins/devowelizer/readme.txt

 1. Activate the plugin in the WordPress Plugin Admin panel.

 Visit [Richard's Ramblings][rr] for more options, or for information on installing into WordPress MU.

-== Frequently Asked Questions ==

-This plugin is so simple to install and use that there are no frequently asked questions.

 [rr]: http://www.richardsramblings.com/plugins/wp-devowelizer/